-If you have a swimming pool then, you probably already know how convenient removable pool ladders are.
-You can easily take them out during winters or when you intend to not use the swimming pool for some duration.
+If you have a swimming pool, then you probably already know how convenient removable pool ladders are.
+You can easily take them out during winter or when you intend to not use the swimming pool for some duration.
 The good thing about these pool ladders is that they do not rust and are easy to clean.

 The only hiccup about having a removable ladder is its stability.
 Unlike the ladders anchored into the deck/ground/ pool frame, these are free to be removed as required.
 Therefore the pool ladder can get slightly wobbly as it might float up since it gets light in the water.
 So the question that then comes up is how to keep the pool ladder from floating up.